Jimdo Shop Review 2023: The Best Way to Create an Online Store?

-There are also some differences in the number of features: The ability to add product variations, different shop designs, advanced discount options, and base price strikethroughs are available only in the Business and VIP packages In addition VIP subscribers can also look forward to the legal text manager, automatic entries on platforms like Facebook and Google, professional design analysis, and VIP support.
+There are also some differences in the number of features: Adding product variations, different shop designs, advanced discount options, and base price strikethroughs are available only to Business and VIP subscribers.
+The latter can also look forward to the legal text manager, automatic entries on platforms like Facebook and Google, professional design analysis, and VIP support.

-Jimdo does not charge transaction fees, so you'll only need to worry about the fees charged by your payment gateway.
+Jimdo does not charge transaction fees, so you'll only need to worry about those charged by your payment gateway.

 Your choice of editor plays no role in the price, however, you can only select one of the two.

 An overview of Jimdo's prices can be found here:

 |Number of Products||50||unlimited|

 To better compare the prices of all the providers in our test, the following table shows the annual price for a plan that includes at least 100 products.

 Let's start with the positives.
 We liked Jimdo's ease of use: Both of its editors are much more convenient than those of its competitors, allowing anyone to create an impressive-looking online store in a matter of minutes.
 When reviewing the service's site builder, this ease of use was enough for us to award it a good overall score.